kwyse/kb/README.md

 ## Why

-This stuff is *cool*.
-And I want to learn.
+Mind expansion.

 I have long fantasised about having my own personal encyclopedia of the sum of my knowledge.
-But my memory is fallible, my experience only sharpest in my current day-to-day work.
-Knowledge comes and goes with respect to my needs.

-The only way to solidify knowledge is to make it a companion in life.
-So I shall read.
-I'm on the hunt for mythical tomes of computational insight.
-These will form the backbone of the source material.
+I believe that the only way to attain that is to make knowledge gain a constant companion in life.
+That means lots of reading.
+Experts know best, so they will form the backbone of the source material.

 ## How